Myles Straw Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The Rays pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Rays have a 3.83 team ERA that ranks fifth among all league pitching staffs.
+- The Rays have the fifth-ranked team ERA among all MLB pitching staffs (3.84).

 © 2023 Data Skrive.
 All rights reserved.